nvaccess/nvda/user_docs/en/userGuide.md

 |disabled |the current voice of the synthesizer will not switch between languages automatically when processing symbols and characters.|

 ##### Automatic Dialect switching {#SpeechSettingsDialectSwitching}

+This checkbox allows you to toggle whether or not dialect changes should be made, rather than just actual language changes.
+For example, if reading in an English U.S. voice but a document specifies that some text is in English U.K., then the synthesizer will switch accents if this option is enabled.
+This option is disabled by default.

 | . {.hideHeaderRow} |.|
 |---|---|